 Choose to page or scroll through your music.
 In Page mode, tapping on either side of the screen will shift the music over by half of your screen's width.
-In Scroll mode, your music will scroll by continuously: tap the left side of the screen to slow it down or the right side to speed it up.
-Tap in the center of the screen to start or stop scrolling.
+In Scroll mode, your music will scroll by continuously: tap the left side of the screen repeatedly to slow it down or the right side to speed it up.
+Tap in the center of the screen to pause or resume scrolling.